-OA Objections Ammunical of Oite lala a a fau mitimatian SA Objectives Appraisal of Site Ideas for mitigation 1.
+SA Objectives Appraisal of Site Ideas for mitigation • • ideas for initigation 1.
 Housing 116 homes.
 Moderate housing market, with good potential for affordable housing.
 Despite constraints, it is likely that 100+ dwellings could still be developed on the site.
+Public rights of way dissect site.
 2. Health Nearest GP service in Kimberley over 800m Millfield Road Public Open Space adjacent to site.
 3. Heritage 4.
 Crime 5.
 Social Giltbrook Post Office 769m from site.
 Millfield Road Allotments 63m from site.
 Digby Street Sports Ground 329m from site.
 6. Biodiversity and Green Infrastructure 7.
 Environment and Landscape Medium landscape sensitivity which stems from a medium landscape value and susceptibility.
 Visually, the area is of medium sensitivity, which is derived partly from the number of value indicators and the visibility of the site itself.
-Part of a gap between Kimberley and Newthorpe.
-8. Natural Resources and Flooding 9.
-Waste 10.
-Energy and Climate Change 11.
+Part of an important gap between Kimberley and Newthorpe.
+8. Natural Resources and Flooding Part of the site has been previously developed.
+9. Waste The demolition of some buildings may be required.
+10. Energy and Climate Change 11.
 Transport Quarter hourly Rainbow 1 bus service on Gilt Hill and half hourly 27 Kimberley service.
 12. Employment Stimulates construction and other jobs.
 13. Innovation 14.
 Economic Structure